 That was the end of the conversation.
 No further questions allowed or needed.
 I cannot be bisexual, because bisexuality did not exist in men.
-This wasn’t opinion.
-It was fact.
+This wasn’t my opinion.
+It was a fact.

 Three years after this talk with my psychiatrist, I hooked up with my first man in college.
 It was my second week of freshman year, and I told myself I needed to experience the touch of a man.
 I had been questioning my sexuality now for years and had sexually fantasized about men more times than I cared to admit.
 Roughly 2,500 miles away from my hometown, I felt that now was the time to safely explore without word getting back to my friends and family.

 So I went to a party, got hammered, picked a random guy, and decided that he was the lucky winner.
 Midway through hooking up, I ran to the bathroom to vomit.
 That’s how drunk I was.
 That’s how drunk I needed to be to be intimate with another man.

 The next day, I didn’t feel anything, besides my huge hangover.
 I didn’t have a revelation that I was gay or bisexual.
 I didn’t have an “aha” moment, like I was expecting.
 I thought I would kiss a man and my sexual identity would become crystal clear.
 I’d either think to myself, “This is what I’ve been missing my whole life,” or “I’m definitely not into it,” but when I felt no polarizing response, I felt more ambivalent about my sexuality than ever before.